 In addition, many classes will have the opportunity to listen to an employer present to them about available employment opportunities within their company.
 Employers frequently contact us about coming in to present to classes on their last day of the course to recruit new graduates.

 Yes, our program is comprised of 50 hours of theory and 60 hours of clinical.
 Students spend the first half of class in the classroom and lab setting and then do their clinicals in a long term care facility.
 At orientation the student is given a class calendar which indicates which days are classroom days and which days are clinical days.

-It is extremely important if you have had a past conviction, that you disclose it on your application.
+It is extremely important if you have had a past conviction, that you disclose it on your initial application.
 We run criminal record checks on all of our students.
-If it is dislosed ahead of time, our Coordinator will run your criminal record check early and will determine if you meet the eligibility requirements before you start the course.
+If it is disclosed ahead of time, our Coordinator will evaluate the charge(s) and will determine if you meet the eligibility requirements before you start the course.
 Please refer to our criminal record policy which states, "Individuals with a positive criminal record may have difficulty finding gainful employment in the healthcare field and may not be eligible for licensure.
-Because of this, LNA Health Careers has adopted a strict criminal record policy.
-Individuals with any misdemeanors within the past 3 years, repeat offenders, or with any felony convictions will not be accepted into the program.
-Individuals with vehicular convictions (ex.
-DUI) within the past 2 years will not be accepted into the program." (you can view the policy in it's entirety by clicking here.)
+Because of this, LNA Health Careers has adopted a strict criminal record policy and each applicant with any prior convictions will be evaluated on a case by case basis.
+However, individuals with any felony convictions will not be accepted into the program." (you can view the policy in its entirety by clicking here.)